 There are various tests to measure HER2 levels which are done on breast tissue removed during a biopsy or surgery.
 If your cancer is found to be HER2 negative, then trastuzumab emtansine will not help you.

 Trastuzumab attaches to the HER2 proteins (also called receptors) and can stop them growing.
 It also helps the body’s immune system to destroy cancer cells.

 When the trastuzumab attaches to the proteins, it delivers emtansine directly into the breast cancer cells.
 The emtansine can destroy the cancer cells but leave normal cells relatively unharmed which means there are usually fewer side effects.

 Trastuzumab emtansine is given intravenously (into a vein).
-This will usually be as an infusion (drip) into the hand or arm, although other intravenous methods may be used depending on factors such as how easy it is for your chemotherapy team to find suitable veins, and your preferences.
+This will usually be as an infusion (drip) either in the back of the hand or lower arm, although other intravenous methods may be used depending on factors such as how easy it is for your chemotherapy team to find suitable veins, and your preferences.
 For more information, read about the different ways chemotherapy may be given.

 You’ll have trastuzumab emtansine as an outpatient every three weeks for as long as your treatment team feels you’re benefiting from the drug and you don’t have any problems with it.

 Like any drug, trastuzumab emtansine can cause side effects.
 Everyone reacts differently to drugs and some people have more side effects than others.
 These side effects can usually be managed and those described here will not affect everyone.